lvgl/blog/_posts/2019-02-20-micropython-bindings.md

 All LittlevGL functionality (such as rendering the graphics) is still in C.
 The Micropython binding only provides wrappers for LittlevGL API, such as creating components, setting their properties, layout, styles etc. Very few cycles are spent over there compared to other LittlevGL functionality.

-## Can I use LittlevGL bindings on XXXX Micropython fork?
+## Can I use LittlevGL binding on XXXX Micropython fork?

 Probably yes!
 You would need to add [Micropython Binding for LittlevGL](https://github.com/littlevgl/lv_binding_micropython) as a submodule in your fork, and make some small changes to the Makefile and `mpconfigport.h` in your port, but that's about it.
 For more details please have a look at the [README](https://github.com/littlevgl/lv_binding_micropython/blob/master/README.md).

-## Can I use LittlevGL bindings with XXXX display/input-device hardware?
+## Can I use LittlevGL binding with XXXX display/input-device hardware?
 Yes, but [you need a driver](https://docs.littlevgl.com/#Porting).
 LittlevGL requires a driver for Display and Input device.
 Once you have a C driver for your hardware, it's very simple to wrap it as a module in Micropython and use it with LittlevGL Binding for Micropython.